Major enrichments for the “All Cosmic Bodies” poster

 That’s 4 times more layers than the Grand Canyon’s 13.

-As of October 2024, 47 out of 52 reachable layers were already in hand. >90% of those specimens are pictured on The 4.5-Billion-Year-Long Page.
-Completion probably in 2025, 12 years after starting.
+As of June 2025, 49 out of 52 accessible layers are already in hand. >90% of those specimens are pictured on The 4.5-Billion-Year-Long Page.
+I should complete collecting, and my book about it, in 2026, 13 years after starting.
 (Other jobs and projects intrude, as did Covid and its recession.)

 MY CRITERIA